Camera

 local headCFrame = UserInputService:GetUserCFrame(Enum.UserCFrame.Head)

-You are recommended not to disable HeadLocked for the following reasons:
+It is recommended to not disable this property for the following reasons:

 HeadScale